 Of course you also have the basic cost savings associated with installation costs.
 Even if you choose to bring in a professional to fit your kitchen doors, he will complete the work in just a couple of days.
 The labour costs will not even compare to the cost of bringing in a workman for a two week job to completely refit your kitchen.
 Of course if you fit the doors yourself – which is a breeze – you will have a new kitchen for a price which will really make your day.

-An older kitchen may also benefit from a little more updating than just the kitchen doors.
+To update an older kitchen, it may benefit from a little more than just replacing the kitchen doors.
 You might want to consider replacing your worktop.
 You will be able to order this along with your cupboard doors and have everything fitted at once.
 New door handles and hinges will add to the new look and the insides of your units may benefit from new shelves or a touch of paint.

 An older kitchen has plenty of character, style and craftsmanship and it is a shame to lose this completely.
 So just replace the parts which are showing the wear and tear and keep the well crafted units.
 You will get the best of both worlds.